Firebolt, the better Analytical Database in the Cloud Whitepaper

 Delivering analytics experiences requires managing the lifecycle of data through various phases: data integration, storage, processing, analysis and serving.
 Firebolt enhances each phase of this lifecycle, improving overall efficiency and effectiveness of delivering insights.
 Firebolt delivers these capabilities in the form of data services.

 For example, data integration activities such as ELT require handling large volumes of data and preparing them for subsequent analysis, ensuring data follows business rules, and is accurately transformed before being delivered for consumption.
 Firebolt built data management capabilities such as fast parallel ingestion, low-latency updates/deletes, ACID compliance and multi-stage query execution to deliver efficient ELT.
 Similarly, Firebolt continues to build specialized capabilities into the data services layer described later.
 Data services map workload needs to infrastructure components.
 Firebolt’s flexible infrastructure and composable data services are packaged together to provide a high performance, easy to use, fully managed data warehouse.
+These services are backed by AWS capabilities like Amazon S3 for durable, scalable object storage and Amazon EC2 for flexible compute configurations.

 Figure 1.
 Firebolt platform overview